shakilakamalasena/weather-app/README.md

 1. **Clone the Repository:** Clone the weather-app repository to your local machine using Git.
 2. **Run the Application:**
-    - Open the project in your Java IDE of choice.
+    - Open the project in your Intellij IDEA IDE.
     - Build and run the application within your IDE environment.
 3. **Ensure Internet Connection:**
     - Make sure you have an active internet connection to fetch real-time weather data from the OpenWeatherMap API.